perrywink/perrywink/README.md

 - 👋 Hi, I’m @perrywink.
-You call just call me Isaac.
+You can just call me Isaac.
 - 👀 I’m interested in good design (whether it be software or anything else), and how it can help others.
 Nothing is more gratifying than seeing oher use the tools I develop.
 - 🌱 I’m currently learning game development in Godot, React JS (which are amongst the many, many things I have in my bucket list)